gingerbeardman/MobileSearch/README.md

 Adds a search menu item to the standard Vanilla Mobile theme.
 You choose whether it is displayed as text or an icon button.

+## Changelog
+1.0.3, guests see text - to leave room for signin
+1.0.2, improved wording in settings
+1.0.1, bug fix and icon now default option
+1.0.0, initial release

 ## Details
 See [http://vanillaforums.org/addon/mobilesearch-plugin](http://vanillaforums.org/addon/mobilesearch-plugin)